-As individuals who have either experienced the Somali Civil War first hand or whose families were affected, we understand the devastation that tribalism and other forms of divisions can cause.
-Too many lives are still limited, controlled and even threatened because of these differences.
+The Anti-Tribalism Movement (ATM) was founded in 2010 to fight tribe-based discrimination and inequality.
+Since then, it has grown into an international force with tens of thousands of supporters that strive to combat tribalism, violence, and inequality.
+As individuals who have either experienced the Somali Civil War first-hand or whose families were affected, we understand the devastation that tribalism and other forms of divisions can cause.
+Too many lives are still limited, controlled, and even threatened because of these differences.
 While celebrating the differences between communities we are aware of how these same differences can be manipulated and exploited for destructive purposes.
-With this knowledge, we create a safe space for members and communities to reflect on how tribalism and inequality have impacted their lives and how they can reframe their relationships with people from other backgrounds.
+With this knowledge, we create programs for our service users and communities to counter tribalism and inequality.

-With a dynamic support base, we have managed to spread the message of anti-tribalism within targeted communities and beyond.
-Our members are drawn from all segments of society and backgrounds and they have enabled us to combat tribalism and inequality over the last 10 years.
+Our supporters are drawn from all segments of society and backgrounds and they have enabled us to combat tribalism and inequality over the last 10 years.
 We are eager to attract even more members and expand the breadth and depth of our work.